aoloe/htdocs-blog-github/README.md

 #htdocs-blog-github

-A simple php script publishing articles stored in a github repository.
+A simple php script publishing articles stored in a GitHub repository.

 ##Features